Our Mission

 23. 2025

-Hospitality, Restaurant, Tourism Management (HRTM) is slated to relocate to the Scarlet Hotel on Innovation Campus.
-This new location will include new academic spaces, office suites, as well as a commercial teaching kitchen.
+The Hospitality, Restaurant, Tourism Management program (HRTM) will relocate to the Scarlet Hotel on Innovation Campus during June 2025.
+This move will provide expanded facilities for the program, featuring new academic spaces, office suites, and a commercial teaching kitchen for hands-on education.

 Our Curriculum